Top Inventive Books For Three-Year-Old Kids

 All By Myself

-The book is about Little Critter, a young character who tries to do everyday tasks on his own.
+The book is about Little Critter, a young character who tries to do everyday tasks independently.
 These include brushing his hair, tying his shoes, and pouring juice for his little sister.
-Your kids will love this relatable character as they learn the concept of independence.

 The Monster At The End Of The Book

 Just like in the TV show, Grover directly speaks to your kids.
 It’s a fun way to make them feel connected to the book.
 The Monster At The End Of The Book has Grover begging you not to continue to the next page.
-But the way he tells you to do so makes you want to read even more.
+But how he tells you to do so makes you want to read even more.
 Your kids will surely love the anticipation and the plot twist at the end of the book.
 Consider them braver with every page you turn.

-The Family Book
+Books For Kids: The Family Book

-A Chair For My Mother
+Books For Kids: A Chair For My Mother

 Here’s something that moms will especially love to read for their kids.
 Vera B. Williams’ book is about a young girl whose family suffered from a house fire.
 Alongside her siblings, she seeks to save up to buy their mother a new chair.